-- Always verify that a reading of asystole is not equipment failure.
-Make sure patches make good contact with the individual, all cables are connected, gain is set appropriately, and the power is on.
+- Always verify that a reading of asystole is not an equipment failure.
+Make sure pads make good contact with the individual, all cables are connected, the gain is set appropriately, and the power is on.

 - Hypovolemia and hypoxia are easily reversed and are the two most common causes of PEA.